cx-language/cx/docs/book/build-system.md

 There is no package registry: dependencies are just Git repositories nominated by URL, with no central index or publishing step.

+### Transitive dependencies

+Each dependency's own `build.cx` applies to that dependency: its `defines`, `headerSearchPaths`, `librarySearchPaths`, `libraries`, `frameworks`, and `pkgConfigDependencies` are used when compiling it, and its `dependencies` are fetched and imported the same way, recursively.
+Paths in a dependency's settings resolve against that dependency's directory.
+Only `name`, `outputDirectory`, and `multitarget` stay with the main project.

+A package required at two versions, or both vendored and fetched, is an error at the importing `import`: remove or unify the duplicate source.
+Command-line `-D`, `-I`, `-L`, `-l`, and `--cflags` flags apply to every package; a dependency's `#if` conditions see those plus its own `defines`.

+Passing files directly (`cx main.cx`) skips dependency build files: sources still resolve, but their settings don't apply.
+Use `cx build` for projects with dependencies.

 ### Vendoring

 If you'd rather not fetch over the network, you can vendor dependencies instead: